 News & Analysis

 James Dow has acted as quantum expert on a number of cases, including arbitrations brought by former Yukos shareholders alleging violation of the Energy Charter Treaty.
-The award (online) gave large damages while agreeing with substantial portions of his analysis (award subsequently set aside on grounds of jurisdiction).
-Related cases include a claimed breach of the Spain–Russia BIT, and a claim by RosInvestCo under the UK–Soviet Union BIT (award online).
-He has also worked on a cases concerning minority stakes valuation in energy and hotel businesses, taxes imposed by Ecuador (ICSID ARB/08/6), a privatised oil company (Rompetrol; ICSID ARB/06/3), an IP dispute, a JV involving a major advertising company and capital cost measurement in long-term gas supply.
+The award (online) gave large damages while agreeing with substantial portions of his analysis (the award was subsequently set aside on grounds of jurisdiction).
+Related cases include a claimed breach of the Spain–Russia bilateral investment treatment (BIT) and a claim by RosInvestCo under the UK–Soviet Union BIT (award online).
+He has also worked on cases concerning minority stakes valuation in energy and hotel businesses, taxes imposed by Ecuador (ICSID ARB/08/6), a privatised oil company (Rompetrol, ICSID ARB/06/3), an intellectual property dispute, a joint venture involving a major advertising company and capital cost measurement in long-term gas supply.

-Get unlimited access to all Global Arbitration Review content
+Unlock unlimited access to all Global Arbitration Review content